 - May Servicers attend the attorney training?

-Yes, Servicers may take Freddie Mac’s Web-based law firm training, which will be available on the Default-Related Legal Services Web page
+Yes, Servicers may take Freddie Mac’s Web-based law firm training, which is available on the Default-Related Legal Services Web page

 and on the Freddie Mac's Learning Center.
 Servicers must have a Servicing Application User ID password to access the tutorials.

-- Will Servicers be able to see law firm reporting in the Attorney Data Reporting system?
+- Will Servicers be able to see law firm reporting in the Attorney Data Reporting (ADR) system?

-No, Servicers will not be able to see law firm reporting in the Attorney Data Reporting system.
+No, Servicers will not be able to see law firm reporting in the ADR system.

 - How will the Servicer know if the law firm is reporting timely and accurately to Freddie Mac?